 This course consists of well-being of the paramedic, research in EMS, general pathophysiology, IV administration, history taking, techniques of physical exam, patient assessment, pulmonology, gastroenterology, urology, infectious and communicable diseases, toxicology, gynecology, obstetrics, neonatology, and neonatal resuscitation.
 PREREQUISITES: CURRENT CPR CARD, CURRENT EMT CERTIFICATION, HC 114, and HC 213.
 GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE PARAMEDIC PROGRAM AND TO PROGRESS TO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.
-CO-REQUISITES: EMS 210 and EMS
+CO-REQUISITES: EMS 240 and EMS 244.

-EMS 225 PARAMEDIC PREPARATORY II
+EMS 240 PARAMEDIC II

-This course consists of emergency vehicle operations, ambulance operations, trauma assessment, assault assessment, assessment based management, advanced medical life support, and pre-hospital trauma life support.
-PREREQUISITES: CURRENT CPR CARD, CURRENT EMT CERTIFICATION, EMS 210, EMS 215, AND EMS 220.
+This course consists of introduction to pre-hospital care, EMS systems, role and responsibilities of the paramedic, illness and injury prevention, ethics in pre-hospital care, general principles of pharmacology, life span development, endocrinology, allergies and anaphylaxis, and behavioral/psychiatric emergencies.
+PREREQUISITES: CURRENT CPR CARD, CURRENT EMT CERTIFICATION, HC 114, and HC 213.
 GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE PARAMEDIC PROGRAM AND TO PROGRESS TO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.
-CO-REQUISITE: EMS 230.
+CO-REQUISITES: EMS 235 and EMS 244.